November 7, 2023

-Despite widespread immunization, approximately three to four million cases of measles pop up in the United States each year.
+Before the measles vaccination, approximately three to four million cases of measles popped up in the United States each year.
 Measles is an extremely contagious respiratory infection that causes flu-like symptoms and a full-body rash.
 Unfortunately, measles can be fatal—which is why parents should take proactive measures to prevent the virus, such as getting their children vaccinated.
 To protect your child’s health, parents should know the typical symptoms of measles, warning signs of complications and how to care for their little ones while they’re in the throes of the illness.

 Measles spreads easily via direct contact with an infected person.
 The illness transfers via droplets sprayed in the air by an infected person’s sneeze or cough.
 The disease is contagious roughly four days before a person develops a rash until about four days after the rash starts.
 However, the condition is most contagious once the ill person develops a fever, runny nose and cough.
 Individuals with compromised immune systems may be contagious until they recover completely.